Where should I start in the Learn Hub?

 Learn Hub FAQ

 Start with your role: surrogate, intended parent, egg donor, or military family.
-Each path routes you to the most relevant checklists, FAQs, and decision guides before you apply or schedule a consultation.
+Each path points to the most relevant checklists, FAQs, and decision guides before you apply or schedule a consultation.

 The Learn Hub organizes evergreen decision support by role and topic.
 The blog covers updates, stories, and timely education.
 Use the Learn Hub when you need a practical next-step path.

 Yes.
-The hub links to bilingual resources and military family-building guidance, including benefit planning, grants, deployment timing, and agency questions to ask before starting a journey.
+The hub links to multilingual resources and military family-building guidance, including benefit planning, grants, deployment timing, and agency questions to ask before starting a journey.

 3 topics